petyake/Samples/README.md

 # Samples
-This repository contains sample notebooks that show how Python is applied to solve problems.
+This repository contains sample notebooks that show how I apply Python to solve problems.